-The girl who the media have dubbed the "human Barbie" was born on August 23, 1985, in Tiraspol, Moldova — a mostly forgotten remnant of the Soviet Union.
-She currently is a Ukrainian citizen and uses her appearance to promote her ideas about spirituality and mysticism.
+The woman who the press has dubbed the "human Barbie" was born on August 23, 1985, in Tiraspol, Moldova — a mostly forgotten remnant of the Soviet Union.
+Valeria Lukyanova is currently a Ukrainian model and uses her appearance to promote her ideas about spirituality and mysticism.

 Valeria may resemble a doll more than an actual human, but she claims she never set out to look like the iconic blonde Barbie.
-It's just that she wants to look beautiful, feminine, and refined.
-It just so happens that's the image dolls are made in, too.
-Though she admits to loving Barbie as a kid.
+Instead, she simply wants to look beautiful, feminine, and refined.
+It just so happens that's the image that dolls are made in, too.
+However, she admits to loving Barbie as a child.

-You may think that plastic surgery and cosmetic enhancement are a large part of Valeria's signature look, but she claims to only have had breast augmentation.
-She rails against people who spread the rumor that she's had ribs removed in order to achieve her minuscule waistline.
+You may think that plastic surgery and cosmetic enhancement are a large part of Valeria's signature look, but she claims to have only had breast augmentation.
+She rails against people who spread rumors that she's had her ribs removed in order to achieve her impossibly tiny waistline.

-She once said her goal was to become a breatharian; to exist on air and sunlight alone.
+She once said her goal was to become a breatharian and exist on air and sunlight alone.
 (It must be said here that no one should actually attempt this.
 You'll die.)

 In a GQ interview, Valeria commented on changing beauty standards.
 "For example, a Russian marries an Armenian," she says.
 "They have a kid, a cute girl, but she has her dad's nose.
 She goes and files it down a little, and it's all good.
 Ethnicities are mixing now, so there's degeneration, and it didn't used to be like that.
 Remember how many beautiful women there were in the 1950s and 1960s, without any surgery?
 And now, thanks to degeneration, we have this."

-Becoming what he sees as the best version of himself happens to be the trim chiseled look that's the Ken doll hallmark.
-But Justin considers his quest an art form and insists that there's something deeper to it than people believe.
+Becoming what he sees as the best version of himself happens to be the trim chiseled look that is the hallmark of the Ken doll.
+But Justin considers his quest an art form and insists that there's something deeper to his transformation than people believe.

-Needless to say, there will always be trolls, like those asking if he is an anatomical match with Ken's famously non-existent genitals.
-To which Justin replies, "... actually, I wish it was dragging on the ground like anime."
+Needless to say, there will always be trolls, like people who ask if he is an anatomical match with Ken in terms of his famously non-existent genitals.
+In response, Justin says, "Actually, I wish it was dragging on the ground like anime."

-Sadly, tragedy befell Justin's family when his brother, Jordan Jedlica, 32, died in prison in 2019.
+Sadly, tragedy befell Justin's family in 2019 when his brother, Jordan Jedlica, 32, died in prison.
 He was serving a 19-month sentence for breaking and entering.
 Authorities found him unresponsive in his cell and he later died.
 The family thinks foul play is involved.

-Justin is using his national profile to attract attention to his brother's case.
-"This is my baby brother," he says.
+Justin Jedlica is using his national profile to attract attention to his brother's case.
+"This is my baby brother," he said.
 "I'm the oldest of all of our siblings.
 I feel like this was my kid."

-Valeria and Justin met in February 2013 for a TV appearance and sparks flew; enough to start a fiery feud, that is.
+Valeria Lukyanova and Justin Jedlica met in February 2013 for a TV appearance and sparks flew — enough to start a fiery feud, that is.

-Justin blasts Valeria, saying she "presents herself as a real-life Barbie doll, but she is nothing more than an illusion who dresses like a drag queen."
+The human Ken doll blasted Valeria, saying that she "presents herself as a real-life Barbie doll, but she is nothing more than an illusion who dresses like a drag queen."

-Prior to meeting her, Justin said he appreciated that Valeria was beautiful but added, "It appears to me that much of her look is added makeup, fake hair and "slimming" corsets... as soon as you wipe away all that makeup she's just a plain Jane ..."
+Prior to meeting her, Justin Jedlica said that he appreciated that Valeria was beautiful, but added, "It appears to me that much of her look is added makeup, fake hair, and "slimming" corsets... as soon as you wipe away all that makeup she's just a plain Jane."

-For her part, Valeria says "He would do better not to comment on who is plastic and who is not.
+For her part, Valeria Lukyanova says, "He would do better not to comment on who is plastic and who is not.
 I think he is a handsome man — but he overdid his lips."

-The competition runs hot in the doll world, so all involved must be careful not to get burned; lest they melt away.
+The competition runs hot in the doll world, so all involved must be careful not to get burned — so they don't melt away.